stefanwichmann/kelvin/README.md

 5. If all this doesn't help, feel free to open an [issue](https://github.com/stefanwichmann/kelvin/issues) on github.

 # Development & Participation
 If you want to tinker with Kelvin and it's inner workings, feel free to do so.
-To get started you can simple clone the main repository in your `GOPATH` by executing the following commands:
+To get started you can simple clone the main repository into your `GOPATH` by executing the following commands:
 ```
 cd $GOPATH
 go get -v github.com/stefanwichmann/kelvin